Eido Tai Shimano

-Eido Tai Shimano (嶋野 栄道, Shimano Eidō) was a Rinzai Zen Buddhist roshi.
+Eido Tai Shimano (嶋野 栄道, Shimano Eidō) was a Rinzai Zen Buddhist priest.
 He was the founding abbot of the New York Zendo Shobo-Ji in Manhattan and Dai Bosatsu Zendo Kongo-Ji monastery in the Catskill mountains of New York; he was forced to resign from that position of 40 years after revelations of a series of sexual relationships with and alleged sexual harassment of female students.
-This case was never brought to court and Shimano never admitted any wrong doing.